Betschdorf: Pottery industry

 The development of Betschdorf as a pottery making center dates from the period 1706–1717, when immigrants from the Rhineland began making stoneware in Oberbetschdorf.
 The French Revolution caused an exodus of potters to Germany, but the First Empire brought a return and a business boom.
 During this period the potters formed a business district along the Rue de Potiers (Potters' Street).

 The two Betschdorfs passed into German hands after the Franco-Prussian War.
 French markets dried up, and once again the pottery business went into decline.
 Back in France after World War I, the housewares pottery business ran into stiff competition from high-volume industrial producers.
 Local potters began a transition to more highly decorated art pottery, still in the city's traditional blue and gray colors.
 This is their primary market today.

 Consolidation

-In 1971, following an act of the French Parliament to provide incentives for the merger of communes, the villages of Oberbetschdorf and Niederbetschdorf merged, ending nearly 750 years of separate existence.
-The following year, the nearby villages of Kuhlendorf, Reimerswiller and Schwabwiller also merged into Betschdorf.
+In 1971, following an act of the French Parliament to provide incentives for the merger of communes, the communes of Oberbetschdorf and Niederbetschdorf merged to form the new commune Betschdorf, ending nearly 750 years of separate existence.
+The following year, the nearby communes of Kuhlendorf, Reimerswiller and Schwabwiller were merged into Betschdorf.